fgdorais/lean4-unicode-basic/README.md

 * `Uppercase`
 * `White_Space`

-To keep the `UnicodeLibrary` library lightweight, only commonly used properties can be supported.
+To keep the `UnicodeBasic` library lightweight, only commonly used properties can be supported.
 If you need a property not yet in the list above, please submit a feature request!

 ## Installation